elugens/hello-javascript/docs/browser-related-questions/browser-document/modifying-the-document.md

 ```

 :::note
 These methods come from ancient times.
 Nowadays, there is no reason to use them, as modern methods, such as append, prepend, before, after, remove, replaceWith, are more flexible.
-This information helps to understand old scripts, but not needed for new development.
+This information helps to understand old scripts, but now we do not need it for new development.
 :::

   </div>